Madko/install-linux-hp-elitebook-850-g5/README.md

       ├─fedora-swap [SWAP]                      swap
       └─fedora-home /home                       ext4

 The EXT4 file system is used with LVM, ie default partitionning scheme from Fedora.

 ## Tuning

+### Hanging reboots

+It seems that by default, Fedora (or systemd) is not sending the right kind of signal this machine is waiting for reboot.
+To fix that, you need to add the type of signal at the boot options.
+Here are the steps, first add _reboot=efi_ at the very end of the line **GRUB_CMDLINE_LINUX=** :

+    sudoedit /etc/default/grub

+You should have this content :

+    GRUB_TIMEOUT=5
+    GRUB_DISTRIBUTOR="$(sed 's, release .\*$,,g' /etc/system-release)"
+    GRUB_DEFAULT=saved
+    GRUB_DISABLE_SUBMENU=true
+    GRUB_TERMINAL_OUTPUT="console"
+    GRUB_CMDLINE_LINUX="resume=/dev/mapper/fedora-swap rd.lvm.lv=fedora/root rd.lvm.lv=fedora/swap rhgb quiet reboot=efi"
+    GRUB_DISABLE_RECOVERY="true"

+Then you need to regenerate grub2 actual configuration file¹ :

+    sudo grub2-mkconfig -o /etc/grub2-efi.cfg

+Then to validate that's has been taken, you reboot and check cmdline :

+    cat /proc/cmdline

+You must see the _reboot=efi_ there.

+[¹] If for any reason you are not using EFI and secure boot, the right output file is _/etc/grub2.cfg_.

 ### Sound mute button _LED_